top of page

 This is a quick side dish that's tasty and nutricious.

-Japanese Harusame beanthread noodle salad
+Japanese Harusame beanthread noodle Salad

 Here's a light salad dish that's easy to make, healthy and, best of all, delicious!